njbirk/neovim-config/README.md

 Welcome to my NeoVim configuration!

 This repository houses my own custom setup for Neovim, tailored to my development workflow and preferences.
+I wanted a lightweight, portable config that still contained many of the features present in any modern IDE, including:
+- Fuzzy finding for easily locating files
+- LSP integration
+- Autocompletion
+- Auto formatting and linting
+- Git integration
+- File tree with add/rename/move/delete operations
+- And more!

 Feel free to use for any text editing, or as inspiration for a config of your own!

 ### Important Notes: